 College Undergraduate Student

-NOTE: We do not anticipate a 2022 Summer Program for “MedSURP” students.
-Students should directly reach out to your faculty of interest.
+NOTE: We do not anticipate a 2023 Summer Program for “MedSURP” students.
+MedSURP students should directly reach out to your faculty of interest.
 Click on this link to view previous year’s list of Faculty Mentors.
+Should you found a mentor match your mentor department will handle your application process.
+Please check with your mentor.
+Your application will either go through Human Resources as a “Seasonal Hire” title or as a “Visiting Student”.
+You will only be able to fill out the application through one of these two options.

 The MedSURP program is directed at students with a strong interest in pursuing a future career in medicine.
 Students will have the opportunity to work with researchers and clinicians focusing on research topics with direct relevance to therapeutic approaches and patient care.
 Students will also have the opportunity in seminars designed to provide exposure to a wide range of biomedical research topics, and to educate students in how to apply to medical school.